Statistics did not prove that the Huanan Seafood Wholesale Market was the early epicenter of the COVID-19 pandemic: Dubious tests

-For $n \ge 80$, it is clear that under sampling without replacement, the null hypothesis has to be rejected in all scenarios considered.
-Even though the Monte Carlo $p$-values for $n=50$ are larger than 0.05 (and so are some of the $p$-values under sampling with replacement), the elliptical shape of the point clouds formed by the centroids of subsets suggests that using the Euclidean distance as the test statistic, implicitly assuming a spherical shape, may lower the power of the test, and the failure of rejecting the null hypothesis is likely a type II error.
-The small $p$-values for large $n$, together with a visual inspection of Figures~\ref{fig:3} and~\ref{fig:4}, indicate that the Market cannot be accepted as the ``center'' of the 155 cases.
+These $p$-values reveal that for $n \ge 150$, if we consider the centroids or {\bf W}'s center-point, the null hypothesis has to be rejected at the 0.05 level.
+Even though the Monte Carlo $p$-values for smaller $n$ are larger than 0.05 (and so are the $p$-values for modes), the elliptical shape of the confidence regions shown in Fig.~\ref{fig:4} suggests that using the Euclidean distance as the test statistic, implicitly assuming a circular shape, may lower the power of the test, and the failure of rejecting the null hypothesis could be a type II error.
+The small $p$-values for large $n$, together with a visual inspection of Fig.~\ref{fig:4}, indicate that the Market cannot be accepted as the ``center'' of the 155 cases.